 Early History of the Highfeild family

-Another 153 words (11 lines of text) covering the years 1296, 1455 and 1487 are included under the topic Early Highfeild History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Highfeild research.
+Another 77 words (6 lines of text) covering the years 1296, 1455 and 1487 are included under the topic Early Highfeild History in all our PDF Extended History products and printed products wherever possible.

 Highfeild Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Highfeild include Ifield, Eyefield, Highfield, Ifold, Ifould, Hyfield, Hifield, Hyfold, Yfield, Yfeld and many more.

 Early Notables of the Highfeild family (pre 1700)